Into the Wild — T1D Essentials

 3. Illumination There are several options for light, including a headlamp and a hand-held flash light.
 I prefer using a headlamp.
 If I’m hiking out after sunset, a headlamp allows me to focus on my foot placement and terrain, instead of focusing on my balance while holding a form of light.
 It’s small, light weight and offers long battery life.

 Hand-held lights also have value.
-They are cost efficient and can be very powerful — this is useful for signalling during emergencies.
+They are cost efficient and can be very powerful—this is useful for signaling during emergencies.
 In addition to my headlamp, I carry mini turtle lights from MEC as backup.

 4. Communication Cell phones rarely work in the backcountry due to lack of reception.
 If you bring your cellphone with you, try to keep it turned off or on “airplane mode” until you need it.
 This will help keep your battery from draining.
 If you have reception, knowing how to retrieve your GPS coordinates from your phone will help rescuers find you quickly.
 Instructions can be found on the North Shore Rescue page.